srivastavaresearchgroup/EPick/README.md

 CUDA 11.2
 ```
 # Data
-The details of the STEAD dataset can be found in (https://github.com/smousavi05/STEAD) and
+[1] The details of the STEAD dataset can be found in (https://github.com/smousavi05/STEAD)
 ```
 @article{mousavi2019stanford,
   title={STanford EArthquake Dataset (STEAD): A Global Data Set of Seismic Signals for AI},